 The publications inclusion (PIC) and exclusion criteria (PEC) are shown in Table 20 and the structured resources inclusion (SRIC) and exclusion criteria (SREC) are shown in Table 21.
 PIC01 is directly related to the search goal; PIC02 is used to select only publications globally recognized; and PEC01 is used to discard unavailable publications.
-SRIC01 is used to select only structured resources that address the water
+SRIC01 is used to select only structured resources that address the water quality domain; SREC01 is used to discard structured resources that are also unavailable (because they have been discontinued or because they have not been made available).

-Table 17Keywords related to structured resources.